 Each individual county’s sales comparisons are as follows:

 *Osceola: 12.2% below March 2018; and

 This representation is based in whole or in part on data supplied by the Orlando Regional REALTOR® Association and the My Florida Regional Multiple Listing Service.
 Neither the association nor MFRMLS guarantees or is in any way responsible for its accuracy.
 Data maintained by the association or MFRMLS may not reflect all real estate activity in the market.
 Due to late closings, an adjustment is necessary to record those closings posted after our reporting date.

-ORRA REALTOR® sales, referred to as the core market, represent all sales by members of the Orlando Regional REALTOR® Association, not necessarily those sales strictly in Orange and Seminole counties.
+ORRA REALTOR® sales represent sales involving Orlando Regional REALTOR® Association members, who are primarily – but not exclusively – located in Orange and Seminole counties.
 Note that statistics released each month may be revised in the future as new data is received.